lschneiderbauer/fCWTr/README.md

     freq_scale = "linear"
   )

-# The result is basically a numeric matrix with time and frequency dimension
+# The result is a numeric matrix with time and frequency dimension
 dim(output)
 #> [1] 137 200